Key moments in life of Shinzo Abe, former Japanese leader

 — 1982: Leaves the company to pursue new positions at the Foreign Ministry and with the ruling Liberal Democratic Party.

-— 1993: First elected as a LDP legislator representing the southwestern prefecture of Yamaguchi.
+— 1993: First elected as an LDP legislator representing the southwestern prefecture of Yamaguchi.
 Abe, already viewed as a conservative, becomes a member of and eventually leads the party’s largest faction, Seiwakai, that had once been headed by his father, who died in 1991.

 — 2005: Abe is appointed chief cabinet secretary under Prime Minister Junichiro Koizumi, during which he leads negotiations to return Japanese citizens abducted to North Korea.
 The same year, he is elected head of the LDP, putting him in line to take over as prime minister.